Updated March 10th, 2018

 Top Rhode Island DUI Attorney - Recipient of the 2015 and 2016 "10 Best" Award for DUI Defense in Rhode Island

-Providing Cutting Edge DUI Representation - Current Member of the National College for DUI Defense
+Providing Cutting Edge RI DUI Representation - Current Member of the National College for DUI Defense

-As a Member of the National College for DUI Defense, we are constantly kept abreast of all cutting edge legal decisions and precedents as well as scientific issues and challenges that arise in the practice of drunk driving defense throughout the country.
+As a Member of the National College for DUI Defense, Rhode Island DUI Attorney Matthew Marin is constantly kept abreast of all cutting edge legal decisions and precedents as well as scientific issues and challenges that arise in the practice of drunk driving defense throughout the country.
 We have argued some of the most cutting edge and front line legal issues related to Rhode Island Drunk Driving Defense.
 In addition to cutting edge issues, Membership in the National College for DUI Defense makes available a wide range of legal and scientific resources which is often and consistently utilized in the defense of our Rhode Island clients.
 The Membership creates a competitive advantage when arguing motions and questioning witnesses and oftentimes prosecutors and other defense attorneys do not have access to this information.

 Barrington, Bristol, Burrillville, Central Falls, Charlestown, Coventry, Cranston, Cumberland, East Greenwich, Exeter, Foster, Glocester, Hopkinton, Jamestown, Johnston, Lincoln, Little Compton, Middletown, Narragansett, Newport, New Shoreham, North Kingstown, North Providence, North Smithfield, Pawtucket, Portsmouth, Providence, Richmond, Scituate, Smithfield, South Kingstown, Tiverton, Warren, Warwick, Westerly, West Greenwich, West Warwick, Woonsocket, Rhode Island State Police: Hope Valley Barracks, Wickford Barracks, Lincoln Barracks, Scituate Barracks